islamaf/Encryption-Python-Project/Readme.md

 Using **cmd**, **terminal**,  etc. simply open the program with the needed **cipher** and **type (_encode_, _decode_, _frequency_)** as the _command line arguments_.
 * Example of _encoding_:
 Example: `FILE PATH> python3 latest_encryption.py caesar encode`
+Example: `FILE PATH> python3 latest_encryption.py vigenere encode`
 * Example of _decoding_:
 Example: `FILE PATH> python3 latest_encryption.py caesar decode`
+Example: `FILE PATH> python3 latest_encryption.py vigenere decode`
 * Example of _frequency analysis decoding_:
 Example: `FILE PATH> python3 latest_encryption.py caesar frequency`

 ## Notes for how frequency analysis works
 Frequency analysis works by getting the _distance_ from the **most frequent letter(s)** in a sentence and then calculates how far is it from letter "E".
-The function gives the user an **option** to see if he can see the output/plaintext as the correct/readable text:
-* If _yes[y]_: program just exists as the correct plaintext has been found.
-* If _no[n]_: program iterates to second frequent letter and performs the same process of getting the distance to letter "E" _This process goes on till the user finds the correct plaintext_

 ## Instructions inside program _using GUI_
 Under the GUI folder the main GUI is the `gui_main` file (obviously haha).
 There will be a menu to all ciphers that can be used at the moment.
 By clicking on any of the options in the menu, the corresponding cipher file will directly pop up in a new window allowing the user to use any of the ciphers.